-In the current world, one of our formidable opponents is the demonic cabal and its minions, especially the Bush and Obama puppet juntas.
+In the current world, one of our formidable opponents is the demonic cabal and its minions, especially the Trump, Obama, and Bush II puppet regimes.
 We'll review several recent instances of psychic and spiritual "judo" that have been used to expose and discredit these opponents.

 On September 17, 2007, Greg Palast, an outstanding investigative reporter, carried out a psychic "judo" operation, exposing Bush II's surreal TV charade in which he got all emotional over the killing by Al Qaeda of "Sheik" Abu Risha, the purported leader of the new Sunni alliance with the US against the insurgents in Anbar Province, Iraq.
 Abu Risha was blown away just hours before Bush was to go on the air to praise his new friend.